Scaling Laws for Imitation Learning in Single-Agent Games: Scaling up imitation learning

 \subsection{Scaling laws for BC return}

 Note that the analysis in the previous section was all in terms of cross-entropy loss.
 However, in the imitation learning setting, we almost never care directly about this quantity.
 Instead, we care about the average return of the resulting agent in the environment.
-To investigate how this quantity scales, we roll out every model from~\autoref{fig:bc-loss-iso-flop} in the corresponding Atari or NetHack environment and average their score across 100 (Atari) and 1k (NetHack) rollouts each.
-We show the results in~\autoref{fig:bc-return-iso-flop}.
-We then follow a similar procedure as in~\autoref{subsec:bc-loss-scaling} and perform the same three regressions, giving rise to the following power laws (\autoref{fig:bc-return-parameters-vs-flops},~\autoref{fig:bc-return-samples-vs-flops}, and~\autoref{fig:bc-return-return-vs-flops}):
+To investigate how this quantity scales, we roll out every model from~\autoref{fig:bc-loss-iso-flop} in the corresponding Atari or NetHack\footnote{While past work has pointed out the NetHack score is not necessarily aligned with winning the game~\citep{kuttler2020nethack}, they still recommend using it as a proxy to measure progress in the game.} environment and average their score across 100 rollouts in Atari, and across at least 500 rollouts in NetHack.
+The results in~\autoref{fig:bc-return-iso-flop} show we get a mirrored image of the loss case: we observe clear concave-down parabolas with well-defined maxima at the optimal model size for a given compute budget in all games.
+We also see that when FLOPs are increased, the returns go up.
+We then follow a similar procedure as in~\autoref{subsec:bc-loss-scaling} and perform the same three regressions, giving rise to the following power laws plus a constant (\autoref{fig:bc-return-parameters-vs-flops},~\autoref{fig:bc-return-samples-vs-flops}, and~\autoref{fig:bc-return-return-vs-flops}):

 where $N_{\mathrm{opt}}$ indicates the return-optimal model size, $D_{\mathrm{opt}}$ the return-optimal data size, $R_{\mathrm{opt}}$ the maximal return, and $C$ the compute budget in FLOPs.
 We refer to the legends of~\autoref{fig:bc-return-parameters-vs-flops},~\autoref{fig:bc-return-samples-vs-flops}, and~\autoref{fig:bc-return-return-vs-flops} for sample values of $\alpha$, $\beta$, and $\gamma$, respectively.
-When looking at~\autoref{fig:bc-return-return-vs-flops}, we find that for the Atari games the power laws hold all the way until expert performance\footnote{Note that the breaking down of our scaling laws \emph{after} reaching expert performance is \emph{expected}.
-This is similar to other scaling laws such as those of~\citet{kaplan2020scaling} breaking down at the entropy of language.}.
-For NetHack, we find more FLOPs will be required to reach the expert score of 10k.
+These figures indicate that as we increase FLOPs, the policy returns improve according to a power law when appropriately increasing the size of the model and the size of the data according to their own power laws as well.
+Note that the functional form for $R_{\mathrm{opt}}$ is simply the inverse of a power law plus constant.
+When looking at~\autoref{fig:bc-return-return-vs-flops}, we find that for the Atari games the scaling laws hold all the way until expert performance.
+For NetHack, we find more FLOPs (and maybe other improvements, see the end of~\autoref{sec:bc-forecasting} for a discussion on this) will be required to reach the expert score of $\sim$17k.